ibm-cloud-docs/Cloudant/guides/active-active.md

 * Are the indexes sufficiently up to date?
   Verify that indexes are updated by using the [active tasks](/docs/Cloudant?topic=Cloudant-active-tasks#active-tasks) endpoint.
-* Test the level of 'index readiness' by sending a query to the index, and deciding whether it returns within an acceptable time.
+* Test the level of "index readiness" by sending a query to the index, and deciding whether it returns within an acceptable time.